 “All of this is just building the momentum” toward inevitable reform, said Douglas Berman, an Ohio State University law professor who follows and writes about the marijuana industry.

-One of the most closely watched federal bills, for example, is the so-called States Act, which would amend the U.S. Controlled Substances Act to allow each state to determine its own marijuana policies.
+One of the most closely watched federal bills, for example, is the STATES (Strengthening the Tenth Amendment Through Entrusting States) Act, which would amend the U.S. Controlled Substances Act to allow each state to determine its own marijuana policies.